Dermatology Answering Service

 Dermatology callers need clear routing

-A cosmetic consult, a prescription refill, a rash question, a surgical follow-up, and a changing mole should not enter the same generic voicemail path.
+A cosmetic consult, a prescription refill, a rash question, a surgical follow-up, and a changing spot should not enter the same generic voicemail path.

 Clinical judgment stays with the clinic